noirotm/chip8/README.md

         <FILENAME>    Set input filename of the image to run

     FLAGS:
-        -h, --help                    Print help information
+        -d, --draw-wraps-pixels       Draw operations wrap pixels around the edges of the screen -h, --help                    Print help information
         -l, --load-store-ignores-i    Load and store instructions do not increment the I register -s, --shift-reads-vx          Shift operations read the VX register instead of VY